Monster (1980 film): Plot

 One night in the fishing village of Chimayo, Colombia, María Reyes witnesses a monster devouring her husband José.
-Some years later, the American cement manufacturer Durado Cement dispatches troubleshooter Bill Travis (James Mitchum) to Chimayo to restore order to their manufacturing plant there: an anticorporate activist named Víctor Sánchez has been exploiting the villagers' fear of the monster to stir up hostility against Durado, which has been polluting their fishing waters in Lake Chimayo.
+Some years later, the American cement manufacturer Durado Cement dispatches troubleshooter Bill Travis to Chimayo to restore order to their manufacturing plant there: an anticorporate activist named Víctor Sánchez has been exploiting the villagers' fear of the monster to stir up hostility against Durado, which has been polluting their fishing waters in Lake Chimayo.
 In the process, María has become ostracized from the villagers; a group led by a man named Carlos calls her la bruja ("the witch").
 In addition, Travis must silence an American TV reporter named Patty Clark, who has been exposing the pollution of the lake.

 In Chimayo, children Andrea and Glen Anderson observe strange ripples in the lake.
 Glen claims they belong to an animal he has been sighting in the lake for some time.
-Their father Pete (Anthony Eisley), administrator of the Durado plant, is introduced to Mayor Montero and his daughter, helicopter pilot Juanita.
-Sánchez meets with Carlos in a church, and together they plot to drive out the Americans and the monster he thinks was created by the pollution of the lake.
+Their father Pete, administrator of the Durado plant, is introduced to Mayor Montero and his daughter, helicopter pilot Juanita.
+Sánchez meets with Carlos in a church, and together they plot to drive out the Americans, and the monster he thinks was created by the pollution of the lake.
 When María goes to visit José's grave, Carlos's men attack her.

 Juanita picks up Travis at the airport.
 When he gets to Chimayo, he is accosted by Clark, and curtly refuses any interviews.
 Meanwhile, Pete is trying to break up with his secretary Laura to pursue a new affair with Juanita, but cannot bring himself to do it.
 He visits her again that night when she is skinny dipping in the lake, and successfully breaks up with her, but the monster emerges from the lake and kills Laura after he leaves.
 The town is busy celebrating its 200th anniversary and the body goes undiscovered until the next morning.